-Granitic in nature, laid-back in character and absolutely enticing at its core, this is Praslin, the second largest island in the Seychelles.
+Granitic in nature, laid-back in character and absolutely enticing at its core, this is Praslin, the second-largest island in Seychelles.
 It is a place of unparalleled beauty waiting to be explored…

 Our Air Seychelles flight skimmed low over the azure waters before kissing the tarmac at Iles des Palmes Airport on Praslin.

 Outside the airport, we rudely awoke a car hire sales assistant from her afternoon snooze.
 Who could blame her, it was 30 degrees!
 Once awake she was more than happy to send us off on our way in our little Kia.
 Having rented out a car to us she decided it was time to knock off for the day.
 We were loving this relaxed Seychelles vibe.